solana-foundation/developer-content/docs/intro/quick-start/reading-from-network.md

 sidebarLabel: Reading from Network
 title: Reading from Network
 sidebarSortOrder: 1
+description:
+  Learn how to read data from the Solana blockchain network.
+This guide covers fetching wallet accounts, program accounts, and token mint accounts using JavaScript/TypeScript, with practical examples using the Solana web3.js library.
 ---

 Now, let's explore how to read data from the Solana network.
 We'll fetch a few